WRENCH: A Comprehensive Benchmark for Weak Supervision: Benchmark Experiments

 \section{Benchmark Experiments}

-To demonstrate the utility of \benchmark in providing fair and rigorous comparisons among WS methods, we conduct extensive experiments on the collected real-world datasets with a unified evaluation protocol.
+To demonstrate the utility of \benchmark in providing fair and rigorous comparisons among WS methods, we conduct extensive experiments on the collected real-world datasets with real labeling functions.
 Here, we consider all the possible ways to compose a two-stage method using the initial models that we implement in \benchmark (Table~\ref{tab:methods}), ablating over the choice of soft and hard labels, as well as considering the one-stage methods listed.